Best Wireless Home Security Systems of 2024

 There are a few major benefits to using a wireless home security system.
 One of the key factors is reliability, specifically with systems that offer cellular backup.

-Back in the day, the only thing a thief had to do to disable your alarm system was cut your landline — a pretty simple task for anyone handy with a pair of bolt cutters.
+Back in the day when we first started testing home security systems, the only thing a thief had to do to disable your alarm system was cut your landline — a pretty simple task for anyone handy with a pair of bolt cutters.
 Now, with data traveling over Wi-Fi with cellular backups, nothing — not even power outages — will take out your system.
 That’s pretty handy.

 What Are the Drawbacks of Using a Wireless Home Security System?